What Is Cash Burn Rate? How Cash Burn Rate is Key to Sustainability

 If cash is tight, that big capital expenditure may need to wait—unless it’s an investment that will start paying off right away.

 Using too much cash to repay debts?
 Check with your creditors about options to refinance with lower payments.

 If you’ve done all you can to affect your incoming and outgoing cash (your cash flow), but your burn rate is still too high—and, crucially, you are confident that your business can be successful—you may need to do more fundraising.
 Be sure to do this as early in the process as possible, since a business running low on cash may strike potential lenders as too risky.

 Where to find your burn rate in LivePlan

+The cash burn rate and cash runway are relatively simple formulas, but they’re vital to build and maintain your business.
+The better you are at managing your cash and understanding your overall position, the more prepared you’ll be to pursue growth or handle a crisis.
 For more business concepts made simple, check out these articles on direct costs, net profit, operating margin, accounts payable, accounts receivable, cash flow, profit and loss statement, balance sheet, and expense budgeting.